 - Web Administration portals – enables each type of user e.g. drivers and transport operators, to manage their account, logbooks and vehicles.

 Fatigue Assessment Checklist

-In addition to our recommendations above, Ola recommends all drivers to review this checklist prior to logging on the Ola platform each time to assess the driver’s fitness to provide transport service to our customers.
+In addition to the requirements referred to above, Ola requires all drivers to review this checklist prior to logging on to the Ola platform in order to assess the driver’s fitness to provide transport services to riders.